exil0867/sauceBot/README.md

 # sauceBot
-A discord bot made primarily with node.js, discord.js and SauceNAO API, which lets you reverse image search images
+A discord bot made primarily with node.js, discord.js and SauceNAO API, which lets you reverse image search images.

 ## Screenshots